Trump pushes out Shulkin at VA, nominates Jackson as replacement

 Jackson, a rear admiral of the U.S. Navy, has been working as a presidential physician since the George W. Bush administration, and has been the lead doctor monitoring Trump's health since Trump became president.

-Jackson gave Trump a clean bill of health early this year after giving the president a physical and put him on a diet to lose some weight.
+Jackson gave Trump a clean bill of health early this year after giving the president a physical.
+He put him on a diet to lose some weight and directed him to get some exercise.
+Aides said Trump has been eating more fish and fewer cheeseburgers lately.

 A Texas native who has been on active duty since 1995, Jackson served during the U.S.-led war in Iraq as an emergency medicine physician in Taqaddum, Iraq.